bvinoth186/notes/cheat.md

 # VPC
 - Virtual private Cloud
+- when you create VPC, it creates, Route table, security group and nacl
 - By default 5 VPC’s can be created per region.
 For more need to contact amazon
 - Public subnet
 - Private subnet